Built-in access control masks and filters#

 Click Save changes to save your row filter.

 Column masks and row filters are applied to user queries based on the privileges granted to them.
 Masks and filters are an optional privilege that can be added to table entities that grant access to the Select action on one or more columns.
 You can review what roles have been assigned any given mask or filter by selecting the Edit button for that mask or filter and reviewing the Applies to roles section.

 Built-in access control applies filters and masks at different steps in the query processing sequence.
 Once SEP determines what privileges apply to the user executing the query, filters and masks are applied as follows:

 Row filters are appended to the query statement before the resulting query is issued to the underlying data source.

 Column masks are applied in SEP after data is returned, before returning the masked result set to the user.
-Masks are ignored on views and materialized views, and must be applied onto the underlying tables.
+Masks can be applied to tables or views.
+Views inherit masks applied to the underlying table.
+Materialized views do not inherit column masks, so they must be applied directly to the materialized view.

 For more information on creating privileges in built-in access control, read Built-in access control privileges.